1986 NFL season

 The 1986 NFL season was the 67th regular season of the National Football League.
-Defending Super Bowl Champion Chicago Bears shared the league's best record with the Giants at 14–2, with the Giants claiming the spot in the NFC by tiebreakers.
-The season ended with Super Bowl XXI when the New York Giants defeated the Denver Broncos 39–20 at the Rose Bowl to win their first league title in 30 years.
+Defending Super Bowl Champion Chicago Bears shared the league's best record with the New York Giants at 14–2, with the Giants claiming the first seed in the NFC by a tiebreaker of better conference record.
+At 12-4, the Cleveland Browns secured the first seed in the AFC.
+The season ended with Super Bowl XXI when the New York Giants defeated the Denver Broncos 39–20 at the Rose Bowl in Pasadena, California to win their first league title in 30 years.